iwanzarembo/Nano_WebRelay8/README.md

 Additionally it is implementing a little bit of security like the maximum request size (default set to 480 bytes).

-Hardware and Libraries used:
+# Hardware and Libraries used
 - An Ethernet Shield with the ENC28J60 chip, which requires the library
   See https://github.com/ntruchsess/arduino_uip or http://playground.arduino.cc/Hardware/ArduinoEthernet
 - An 8 Kanal 5V Relay Module

-Error messages:
+# Error messages
 The application only returns error codes and a HTTP 500 error to save the already very limited memory.
 - 1 = The request is too big, please send one with less bytes or check the maxSize constant to increase the value.
 - 2 = Only GET and POST is supported, but something else has been received.